mcxsic/looper/README.md

   - a ```draw``` method, that can take an optional argument timeStart, in case you want to reset the animation when capture starts
   - ```loopDuration```, the duration of the loop in seconds.
 This will tell the capturer how many frames to get
   - ```canvas```, the HTMLCanvasElement to use for display and capture.

-  - 1.js is an example of 2D Canvas
-  - 4.js is an example of three.js

 - Open localhost:8000#foo